African - American First Ladies of Distinction

 Mary Church Terrell

-Mary Church Terrell (1863 – 1954), an educator and activist, was the first president of the National Association of Colored Women in 1896, and was the first to serve on the Washington, DC School Board in 1898.
+Mary Church Terrell (1863–1954), educator and activist, was the first president of the National Association of Colored Women in 1896 and the first Black woman on Washington’s school board.

 Mary Annette Anderson

-Mary Annette Anderson (1874 – 1922), an American professor, was the first to be inducted into the Phi Beta Kappa National Honor Society in 1899.
+Mary Annette Anderson (1874–1922), an American professor, was the first African American woman inducted into Phi Beta Kappa and the first to graduate from Middlebury College in 1899.

 Ethel Hedgeman Lyle

-Ethel Hedgeman Lyle (1887 – 1950), an educator, often referred to as the “guiding light” (principal founder) of the Alpha Kappa Alpha Sorority, Inc. the first Greek Letter organization founded by and for African American college trained women in 1908, at Howard University and was the first to receive a Teacher’s Life Certificate from the State Department of Education.
+Ethel Hedgeman Lyle (1887–1950), an educator, was the guiding light of Alpha Kappa Alpha Sorority, the first organization founded by African American women at Howard University in 1908.

 Georgiana Simpson